hypan599/cse6230/final/report.md

 To install MKL, download source tarball and run `install.sh`.

-MPI is shipped with pace module.
-(But I guess MPI official site should have elaborate documentation on this)
+To install MPI follow official [documentation](https://www.open-mpi.org/faq/?category=building).
+Here MPI is shipped with pace module.

 To install HPL, download source tarball and follow the `INSTALL` file.
-Remember to change make file to point to correct mpi and mkl installation.
+Remember to change make file to point those environment variables to correct mpi and mkl installation.

 ### 1.4 (1 pts): Successfully install and run your benchmark